Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

    $ starport chain serve
    ```

-If not running locally, run the following commands.
+If not running locally or if you wish to start the pylons daemon without starport, Download binary files for `pylonsd` from link above and run ```make install``` on it which will install the binary into GOPATH/bin.
+After this, run the following commands.

 1. Initialize the pylons directories and create the local genesis file with the correct
    chain-id